-Throughout the course of our lives, we all experience episodes of unhappiness, sadness, or grief precipitated by unexpected events like failure in exams, rejection by loved one, death of a close one, personal tragedy or difficulty such as divorce, loss of a job, etc and may feel depressed (some people call this "the blues").
+Throughout the course of our lives, we all experience episodes of unhappiness, sadness, or grief precipitated by unexpected events like a failure in exams, rejection by a loved one, death of a close one, personal tragedy or difficulty such as a divorce, loss of a job, etc., and may feel depressed (some people call this "the blues").

-Medical Depressive Illness is not a normal variation of mood.
-The symptoms of this disease last for weeks and months and the person suffers a lot affecting their regular pattern of living.
-It is the illness in the brian's nerve circuits that affects or changes our thoughts, moods, behavior, activity, attitude, habits and personality from what you normally are.
+Medical depressive illness is not a normal variation of mood.
+The symptoms of this disease last for weeks and months and may affect your regular pattern of living.
+It is the illness in the brain's nerve circuits that affects or changes your thoughts, moods, behaviour, activity, attitude, habits, and personality from what you normally are.

 Tiredness despite doing regular work.

-Gastric problems like acidity, constipation and bowel problems
+Gastric problems like acidity, constipation, and bowel problems.

 Other psychological symptoms include: